 10 Best Cameron Diaz Movies You Must See

 She has a tendency to go over the top at times, and mostly it does pay off really well, benefiting the film she is in.
 For example, in the 2003 movie ‘Vanilla Sky’ her performance highlights the eccentricity of her character, which provides a good explanation for the diabolical actions that she carries out.
-Other times Diaz can come off an annoying, visible throughout her 2014 film ‘Sex Tape’, where her performance feels unrealistic and needlessly overdone.
+Other times, Diaz can come off as annoying, as visible throughout her 2014 film ‘Sex Tape’, where her performance feels unrealistic and needlessly overdone.
 Below are the top 10 of her best films, selected both by the quality of her performance and the quality of the film as a whole.

 10. Shrek 2 (2004)